deven-n-vyas/deven-n-vyas.github.io/_pages/cv.md

 Education
 ======
+* B.A. in Integrative Biology (with a minor in Latin), University of California, Berkeley, 2011
-* B.S. in GitHub, GitHub University, 2012
+* M.A. in Anthropology (subfield: Biological Anthropology), University of Florida, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Anthropology (subfield: Biological Anthropology), University of Florida, 2017
+* * "Genetic Inferences on Human Evolutionary History in southern Arabia and the Levant"

 Work experience
 ======